Armando (album)

 Armando is the first Spanish album and fifth studio album by Cuban-American rapper Pitbull.
-It was released on November 2, 2010 through Mr. 305 Inc. and Sony Latino.
+It was released on November 2, 2010, through Mr. 305 Inc. and Sony Latino.
 The album features production by multiple producers including Afrojack, DJ Buddha, DJ Antoine, Clinton Sparks and DJ Snake.

 Armando spawned four singles: "Watagatapitusberry", "Maldito Alcohol", "Bon, Bon" and "Tu Cuerpo".
 The singles received airplay on Spanish radio and in Latin American countries.
+"Guantanamera (She's Hot)" would be reissued nearly fifteen years later on Trackhouse (Daytona 500 Edition) given a spike in popularity as a result of a TikTok trend.
 According to a review by Allmusic, the album is named after Pitbull's father (and also, his real name).
 Armando won the Lo Nuestro Award for Urban Album of the Year.